munificent/dep-external-libraries/Proposal.md

     *TODO: Decide how the canonical class's superinterfaces, superclass, and mixins are handled.**

- *  The result of this then becomes the namespace of the that all other code sees.
+5. The result of this then becomes the namespace of the that all other code sees.

 ### Static analysis

-A key feature of this proposal is that it's static analysis story is very simple.
-IDEs, analyzers and other tools only look at the canonical library and that forms the "official" public static API of the library.
+A key feature of this proposal is that its static analysis story is very simple.
+IDEs, analyzers and other tools only look at the canonical library and that defines the "official" static API of the library.

 This gives the user a simpler IDE experience&mdash;they can navigate around in their program without having think about what "configuration" their program is in.

 At the same time, a sophisticated analyzer may want to add some additional hinting beyond that.
-For example, if would helpful for the *implementer* of a cross-platform library to know if they forgot to provide a definition for some `external` function, or it the signature of one they provided doesn't match its declaration.
+For example, it would helpful for the *implementer* of a cross-platform library to know if they forgot to provide a definition for some `external` function, or it the signature of one they provided doesn't match its declaration.